 - Puree the blackberries in a food processor or blender.

-- Pour the blackberries mixture through a strainer into a large pitcher.
+- Pour the berry liquid into a large pitcher.
 Add the tea and maple syrup to the blackberry mixture, and stir to combine.
 Taste and add more maple syrup, if desired.

 - Refrigerate until cold, 1 to 2 hours.